How to Find the Right Special Needs Summer Camp

 Another consideration is the organization of the camp.
 What types of activities will your child be engaging in – movement, table top, circle time?
 Is there a set schedule?
 Many children with challenges benefit from having a structured, predictable routine.

 Where is the camp located and in what type of environment is it set?
 How many hours/days will your child attend, and can your child handle being in the particular setting for that amount of time?
 What is the cost and are there opportunities for scholarships?
 Note that many programs require application months in advance.
 In addition start looking for scholarships or grants.
-To start you can check out these summer camp grants.

 Who is in charge of the program and what is their philosophy?
 Do they provide specific goals for the children?
 What is the turnover rate among employees?
 What are the qualifications of the staff and volunteers who will be with your child?
 Is ongoing training provided to staff?